-At that point, you can evaluate the various options and choose the best one for you.
-Here are some things to consider and options that might provide relief.
+At that point, you can evaluate the various alternatives and choose the best one for you.

 The type of debt you owe will determine what collection actions your creditors are allowed to take and how much time it will take.

-Secured debt.
-Secured debt, such as mortgages or car loans, give the creditor special rights to collect from property that you have pledged as collateral for the loan.
+Secured debts, like mortgages and car loans, give the creditor special rights to collect from property that you've pledged as collateral for the loan.
 If you don’t pay a secured debt, the lender can take steps to collect from the pledged property through foreclosure or repossession.
-(To learn more, read What Is Secured Debt?)

-Unsecured debt.
-Unsecured debt, such as most credit card debts, generally require the creditor to file a lawsuit against you and obtain a judgment before it can take drastic collection actions.
-Once the creditor has a judgment, it might be able to garnish your wages, levy your bank account, or place liens against real estate.
-(To learn more, read What Is Unsecured Debt?)
+Unsecured debts, such as most credit card debts, generally require the creditor to file a lawsuit against you and obtain a judgment before it can take drastic collection actions.
+Once the creditor has a judgment, it might be able to garnish your wages, levy your bank account, or place liens against real estate you own.

-Government debt.
-Government debt, such as taxes, domestic support, or student loans, are unsecured but they give the creditor special collection rights.
-In most cases, the government can take your tax refunds to pay the debt and it can garnish your wages or social security without first getting a lawsuit judgment.
+Government debt, like taxes, domestic support, or student loans, are unsecured, but they give the creditor special collection rights.
+In most cases, the government can take your tax refunds to pay the debt, and it can garnish your wages or Social Security without first getting a lawsuit judgment.

 If your financial difficulties are temporary, you might be able to get back on your feet with more time to catch up on payments or a temporary reduction in payments.
-But if your situation is permanent or long-term, you will need a more permanent solution which will reduce or eliminate your debts entirely.
+But if your situation is permanent or long term, you'll need a more permanent solution to reduce or eliminate your debts entirely.
 Debt settlement or filing for bankruptcy might be appropriate for your situation.

 Here are some options to consider.

-File for bankruptcy.
 If reaching individual agreements with your creditors is impractical, you need more time to catch up on secured debt, or need to stop a wage garnishment, bankruptcy might be the best solution.
-To find out more about bankruptcy generally, the different bankruptcy options available, and the requirements for each type of bankruptcy, see What is Bankruptcy?

-Apply for a student loan flexible payment plan.
-If you can’t make your student loan payments, there are a variety of options available to you.
+If you can’t make your student loan payments, a variety of options are available to you.
 In most instances, you need to take action before you fall too far behind.
 The options differ based on the type of loan you have.
-Consolidation might help but it might also limit your options.
-Contact your lender or servicer and read Student Loan Repayment Plans to learn more.
+Consolidation might help, but it might also limit your options.
+Contact your lender or servicer to learn more.

-Get help from family or friends.
-For most people, this is a short term option.
-However, it might be easier to get help from family or friends if you have a plan to deal with your debt.
-For example, family might be more likely to pay your bankruptcy attorney's fees, or help you out with a payment to rehabilitate your student loans which then enables you to get on a better payment plan, as opposed to helping you make payments every time you fall behind.
+For most people, getting assistance from family or friends is a short-term option.
+But it might be easier to get help from family or friends if you have a plan to deal with your debt.
+For example, your family might be more likely to pay your bankruptcy attorneys' fees or help you out with a payment to rehabilitate your student loans, which then enables you to get on a better payment plan, instead of helping you make payments every time you fall behind.